max9159/slides/md/sass.md

 ## SASS Architecture
 ### /Abstract

- Will contain SASS files that doesn’t actually generate any CSS code, but contains important functions that are referred by the other files.
+ Will contain SASS files that doesn’t actually generate any CSS code, but contain important functions that are referred to by the other files.

  Mixins and functions would be included here.